 Event 5.
 (Forward) The operator now interrupts the transformer throttle again to enter the next reverse unit phase; forward.
-PFA confirms to the operator that it has entered the forward phase by playing a conductor voice yelling "All Aboard!"
+PFA confirms to the operator that it has entered the forward phase by playing a conductor voice velling "All Aboard!"
 Immediately after playing "all aboard", the sound of the doors closing is heard.
 Within two seconds of the doors closing, the locomotive bell begins chiming and the air compressor pumps start.
-After ring another 7 chimes before automatically turning off.
+After approximately 7 chimes of the bell, the engine automatically begins moving out in the forward phase with the bell continuing to ring another 7 chimes before automatically turning off.
 Once the bell turns off the operator regains control of the transformer whistle and bell buttons and can ring the bell or blow the whistle as usual.

-Note: When entering the forward phase of PFA, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once PFA automatically activates the motors.
+$oldsymbol{Note:}$ When entering the forward phase of PFA, it is important to set the transformer throttle at a high enough setting that will allow the engine to begin moving once PFA automatically activates the motors.
 Otherwise, the engine will just sit still until you increase the throttle setting on the transformer.